Ernest Lee Johnson

 Ernest Lee Johnson (August 20, 1960 – October 5, 2021) was an American criminal convicted and executed for the murder of three convenience store employees in Boone County, Missouri in 1994.
-Johnson's execution by lethal injection proved controversial, as a 2008 surgery had removed up to 20 percent of his brain tissue, leaving Johnson permanently cognitively disabled.
+Johnson's execution by lethal injection proved controversial, as a botched surgery in 2008 had removed up to 20 percent of his brain tissue, resulting in permanent mental impairment.

 Early life

 Johnson was born on August 20, 1960, in Steele, Missouri, and was raised by his grandmother in Charleston.
 His mother had substance abuse problems, including alcohol addiction, and Johnson had fetal alcohol spectrum disorder as a result.
 As an adult, Johnson was arrested and imprisoned for robbery and burglary, but he was released on parole in May 1993.
 Johnson also suffered from substance abuse in his adult life, and in January 1994, he asked his parole officer for assistance with alcohol addiction.

 Murders and trial

 On February 12, 1994, Johnson killed three convenience store employees during an attempted robbery of a local Casey's in Columbia, Missouri: Mary Bratcher (46), Mable Scruggs (57), and Fred Jones (58).
 Johnson, who had been under the influence of cocaine at the time, had borrowed a .25-caliber pistol with the intention of robbing the store.
 When Bratcher attempted to destroy a key to the Casey's safe during the attempted robbery, Johnson became angry with his victims.
 He shot them with the borrowed gun before beating them to death with a claw hammer.
 Bratcher was also stabbed in the head with a screwdriver.
 Johnson then stored the bodies in the store's bathroom and cooler before fleeing the scene, disposing of most of his belongings in a nearby field.
 Bratcher and Scruggs were both mothers.

 Johnson went to trial on May 11, 1995, in the Boone County Circuit Court.
 Prosecutor Kevin Crane told reporters that he would seek the death penalty for Johnson in connection to the murders.
 After a week of trial, the jury deliberated for two hours before reaching a verdict.
 On May 19, Johnson was convicted on three counts of first degree murder, with a recommendation that he be sentenced to death.